hampelm/civic-discourse/README.md

 At this point, we can assume that you're building easy-to-use, online tools instead of difficult-to-use, phone-only bureaucracies.
 Instead, tell us (or ideally _show_ us) what makes your new thing better.

 ## Patterns

+### Model, Repeatable Model

+> This is a model that can be used...

+If you're sharing something you know is a model other people should follow, make sure you include the basics: who, what, where, why, when, and how:
+* people and skills required
+* timeline
+* budget
+* inputs
+* outcomes

+All models need to be adapted to the context you're using them in.
+It's helpful to note which elements of the model are fixed, and what are expected to change (and by how much)

 ### Send me an email

 A great call to action because it (a) shares information that is often hidden and (b) gives people who want to get in touch an avenue -- if they're invested enough to write a couple sentences.